alexcong/gemini-mcp/README.md

 ### ask_gemini

-The unified AI assistant powered by Gemini 2.5 Pro with built-in Google Search and URL analysis capabilities.
+The unified AI assistant powered by Gemini 3 Pro with built-in Google Search and URL analysis capabilities.

 **Parameters:**

 - `prompt` (required): Your question or request.
 Include URLs directly in the text for analysis.
-- `temperature` (optional): Controls randomness and creativity (0-2, default: 0.7)
-  - 0 = deterministic output
-  - 0.2 = focused/factual responses
-  - 0.7 = balanced (default)
-  - 1.0-2.0 = creative/diverse outputs
-- `thinking_budget` (optional): Thinking budget for reasoning (128-32,768 tokens).
-If not provided, model automatically decides the optimal budget.

 **Example:**